 Becoming a mum for the first time is a magical experience.
 It’s also a life-changing one (in so many ways!).
-While you are probably talking to friends and family and learning lots from their experiences, here are some useful tips to help you think about some of the more practical issues…
+While you’re probably talking to friends and family, and learning lots from their experiences, here are some useful tips to help you think about some of the more practical issues…

 What to consider before getting pregnant

 1. What kind of parents will you be?

 Have a chat with your partner about how you plan to raise your child.
 You might have very different views on discipline or religion, for instance, so now’s the time to put your cards on the table.

 2. Look at your finances